robertjbowen/pandas-challenge/README.md

 ### Documents in this repository are:

-HeroesOfPymoli.ipynb - My Jupyter Notebook file running a Python 3 kernel that contains all of the code for conducting the data analysis
+* HeroesOfPymoli.ipynb - My Jupyter Notebook file running a Python 3 kernel that contains all of the code for conducting the data analysis

-ObservableTrends.txt - Text file containing three observed trends from the data analysis
+* ObservableTrends.txt - Text file containing three observed trends from the data analysis

-Resources directory containing the source file of purchasing data - purchase_data.csv
+* Resources directory containing the source file of purchasing data - purchase_data.csv

+* images folder - contains images of the code blocks and their outputs

-Checkpoints directory containing checkpoint .ipynb files
+* Checkpoints directory containing checkpoint .ipynb files

 ### Design concept: